T-Bunckenburg93/nebData/docs/hullPointDistribution-ANS.md

 Becasue they are normalised to the hull, you shouldn't compare these across hulls.
 This is designed to be a measure of how viable each hull is in the unknown soup of whatever else is brought to the battlefield.

 Finally, in the header, there is a winrate.
-I'm unsure if I should keep this in, as it is biased against the win rate with a slight tilt to OSP.
-I'm also unsure if it applies equally to smaller ships and bigger ships.
-Swarms that win games will push it up more than single ships that are equally effective.
-I've put it in for now, but I have mixed feelings and may take it out if I feel its misleading.
+This is the number of wins / number of games this hull has been in.

 ### Point viability formula
 The formula I've used to calculate point viability is described below